Back To Main Page

-The Institute’s staff of physicians includes specialists in all areas of cardiology (heart health), interventional cardiology (balloon angioplasty and stenting), electrophysiology (using electrical technology to measure and treat heart problems), and cardiac (heart) surgery.
-Referrals to these specialists or to cardiac programs and services available at New York Methodist Hospital can be made through an individual’s primary care physician or can be requested through the Institute’s referral service.
+The Institute's staff of physicians includes specialists in all areas of cardiology (heart health), interventional cardiology, electrophysiology (using electrical technology to measure and treat heart problems), and cardiac (heart) surgery.

 All of this allows patients to come to one place for all heart-related health needs.
 NYM treats heart attacks and heart conditions with expert specialists and advanced treatments but we go beyond that to connect patients to all forms of prevention and care to keep the heart healthy.

 Find a physician affiliated with the Institute for Cardiology and Cardiac Surgery or call 1.866.84.HEART (866.844.3278).
 Download the Institute's brochure here.

 To request educational speakers or other community participation from NYM relating to the Institute for Cardiology and Cardiac Surgery, or for more information, please visit the relevant Community Education and Programs pages and then contact the Department of Public Affairs with your request or inquiry.

 Cardiology and Cardiac Surgery Programs

 The New York Methodist-Cornell Heart Center is staffed by physicians from the prestigious Weill Cornell

 The Electrophysiology Laboratory at New York Methodist is equipped to provide a full range of cardiac care